Jake-Gertz/Tennis-Stringing-Kiosk/README.md

 ### Prerequisites

-* [Java JDK 21](https://www.oracle.com/java/technologies/javase-jdk21-downloads.html) or newer (Java 8+ should also be compatible but not tested).
+* [Java JDK 21](https://www.oracle.com/java/technologies/javase-jdk21-downloads.html) or newer (Java JDKs between 17 and 23 should also be compatible but this has not been tested fully)

 ### How to Run